TrueKuehli/TrueKuehli/README.md

 # 💙 Welcome to my GitHub page!

 Hi, I'm Timon, a student studying computer science.
 My fields of interest are security, computer graphics and software development.
-I love solving problems in extremly overengineered ways. 😉
+I love solving problems in extremely overengineered ways. 😉

 🖥️ You can find the technologies I'm using here, or check out my featured repositories below.
 Any contributions to my projects, such as stars, issues, or pull requests are always appreciated!